Document Type

 Abstract

 As online environments have in many ways changed how information (including misinformation) is created and distributed, many educators have recognized a need for teaching new strategies for evaluating online sources for credibility and potential bias.
 Educators like Mike Caulfield and research groups like the Stanford History Education Group (SHEG) have stressed the need for “lateral reading,” a habit of fact-checking when initially evaluating a source.
-When reading laterally, a person doesn’t spend extensive time initially examining what a source says about itself; instead they quickly move off of the site in question to look at what others have said about the source and to determine if that source is worth a closer read.
+When reading laterally, a person doesn’t spend extensive time initially examining what a source says about itself; instead, they quickly move off of the site in question to look at what others have said about the source and determine if that source is worth a closer read.
 Lateral reading is a vital first step to checking a source’s credibility, particularly when the credibility or motivations of a source’s creators are unclear.
 It’s also an important part of critical reading in everyday life.

 Comments